redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 What is incorrect with the nesting of the HTML code?

-- Everything is correct with the HTML code.

 - It lacks the opening html tag.

 - It lacks a paragraph tag.